A Latent Space Model for Cognitive Social Structures Data: A latent space model for CSSs data

 where $\sigma_u^2 \sim \IGamd(a_{\sigma}, b_{\sigma})$ and $\sigma_v^2 \sim \IGamd(a_{\sigma}, b_{\sigma})$, while $\tau_u^2 \sim \IGamd(a_{\tau}, b_{\tau})$ and $\tau_v^2 \sim \IGamd(a_{\tau}, b_{\tau})$.

 Note that if $\gamma_i = 1$ ($\xi_i = 1$) then the self-perception of Actor $i$'s position in the sender (receiver) social space is drawn from the same general distribution as the perception of other actors about him/her.
 On the other hand, if $\gamma_i = 0$ ($\xi_i = 0$) then the perception that Actor $i$ has its own position in sender (receiver) social space, which differs from that of the other actors.
 We treat $\gamma_1, \ldots, \gamma_I$ and $\xi_1, \ldots, \xi_I$ as unknown quantities and assign them common priors $\gamma_i \mid \psi \sim \Ber(\psi)$ and $\xi_i \mid \psi \sim \Ber(\psi)$, with $\psi \sim \bet(c, d)$.
+The choice of a common value of $\psi$ for both the $\gamma_i$s and the $\xi_i$s is a (very mild) mechanism to share information between the sender and receiver spaces of the model, which are otherwise treated as independent a priori.
+This is most easily seen if $\psi$ is integrated out of the model,

+where $\gamma_{\cdot} = \sum_{i=1}^{I}\gamma_i$, $\xi_{\cdot} = \sum_{i=1}^{I}\xi_i$ and $\Gamma(\cdot)$ denotes the well-known Gamma function.
+The use of a common $\psi$ simply reflects an assumption that the average ``sparsity'' in both sender and receiver spaces is identical.
+We believe that this is a natural assumption to make a priori, but if the data does not support it, the model is still free to deviate from it a posteriori.

-Inferences on these two sets of parameters allow us to make statements about the level of cognitive agreement between actor's self-perception and that of the rest of the actors.
+Inferences on $\gamma_1, \ldots, \gamma_I$ and $\xi_1, \ldots, \xi_I$ allow us to make statements about the level of cognitive agreement between actor's self-perception and that of the rest of the actors.
 Furthermore, by learning $\gamma_1, \ldots, \gamma_I$ and $\xi_1, \ldots, \xi_I$ jointly from the data, the estimates of the consensus positions $\etav_{i}$ and $\zev_{i}$ differentially weight an actor's self-perception and the opinions of other actors in the network.
 For example, for actors for which $\Pr(\gamma_i = 0 \mid \Y)$ is very low, the model will heavily down-weight an actor's self perception in the estimates of $\etav_{i}$.
+Finally, notice that our perceptual test is not based on the existence of an underlying ``true'' network structure; which implies that our inferences on $\gamma_1, \ldots, \gamma_I$ and $\xi_1, \ldots, \xi_I$ are limited to either agreement or disagreement regarding to the others' cognitive perception, as opposed to accuracy or any other measure that involves any sort of an external gold standard.

 The model is completed by specifying priors on the remaining model parameters.
-When covariates are available, the corresponding regression coefficients are assigned a hierarchical prior,
+The consensus positions are assigned independent priors